Americans spend a lot of time in their cars, so it can be pretty unpleasant if they are driving around in a less-than-fragrant environment.

-The average American drives 13,476 miles a year, according to the Federal Highway Administration.
-That’s a lot of time to spend in a less-than-fragrant car.
-Fortunately, there are many potential fixes for the problem — and some of them are inexpensive, chemical-free and eco-friendly.
+Fortunately, there are many potential fixes for the problem — and some of them are inexpensive and chemical-free.

-Following are five DIY ways to get your ride smelling swell.
+Following are five do-it-yourself ways to get your ride smelling swell.

 1. Open a box of dryer sheets

-Over at Reddit, a contributor named j-mt suggests storing an opened box of dryer sheets under the front seat of your car.
-He says doing so is cheaper and lasts longer — up to three months — than using an air freshener or even Febreze to banish stale air.
+Over on Reddit’s “Life Hacks” forum, a contributor who goes by j-mt suggests storing an opened box of dryer sheets under the front seat of your car.
+He says it’s cheaper and lasts longer — more than three months — than an air freshener or even Febreze.

 And he suggests a bonus feature of using dryer sheets: